Taichung: Education

 U.S. Vice President Richard Nixon presided over the groundbreaking ceremony of Tunghai University, which is the first private university in Taiwan.

 In 1915, the Taichung Middle School (台灣公立台中中學校) (now Taichung Municipal Taichung First Senior High School) was established as the first school for young people in Taiwan.
 In 1943, the Advanced Academy of Agronomy and Forestry (now National Chung Hsing University) became an independent entity and moved to Taichung.
 It is the beginning of higher education in Taichung.
 In 1955, Tunghai University was established, becoming the first private university in Taiwan.

 Currently, there are 17 universities, 50 high schools, 71 junior high schools, and 235 elementary schools in Taichung.
 In addition, there are four special schools, three international schools, and nine community colleges in the city.

 Romanization

-Taichung City is in the process of implementing Hanyu Pinyin on road signs throughout the city.
+Taichung City is in the process of implementing Hanyu Pinyin on road signs throughout the city whenever the mayor is a Nationalist.
 However, there are still signs displaying spellings from previously used romanization systems, as well as Tongyong Pinyin and systems that do not conform to any standard system.
 Unlike Taipei, which uses a capital letter at the beginning of every syllable, Taichung City uses the standard form of Hanyu Pinyin on street signs erected in recent years.
 However, the municipal website uses the Taipei system.
 Most major intersections have at least one sign containing some form of romanization.
 Nearly every intersection in the downtown area has signs in Hanyu Pinyin.
 However, outside of the downtown area, while coverage by Hanyu Pinyin signs is improving, many intersections have signs in other romanization systems (especially Wade–Giles and MPS2) or no Romanized signs at all.